adamparker75/Lumley-U16s/README.md

 As a supporter of the team/friends and family, I want to be able to see the upcoming fixtures, so that I can plan to watch them.

-As a supporter of the team/friends and family, I want to see a league table, so that I can see how well the team is doing.
+As a supporter of the team/friends and family, I want to see a league table, so that I can see how well the team is perfoming.

 As a supporter of the team, I want to get more information on each individual player, so I can get to know them better.